ClapeyronThermo/Clapeyron.jl/docs/src/eos/electrolytes.md

 How a model handles charged species defines its approach:

 - **Explicit Solvent Models:** These models work directly with individual ions as components (e.g., Na⁺, Cl⁻).
-While conceptually straightforward at the model level—ions are uniquely defined—performing phase equilibrium calculations requires explicitly satisfying the electroneutrality constraint alongside all other equilibrium conditions (like equality of chemical potentials).
+While conceptually straightforward at the model level (ions are uniquely defined) performing phase equilibrium calculations requires explicitly satisfying the electroneutrality constraint alongside all other equilibrium conditions (like equality of chemical potentials).
 This adds a layer of complexity to equilibrium calculations.

 - **Implicit Solvent Models:** To circumvent the complexity of the electroneutrality constraint, this approach groups ions into electrically neutral pairs, representing them as a single **salt component** (e.g., NaCl).
-The remaining components (like water) are implicitly treated as the solvent for these salts.
-Consequently, models that work with salt components are known as implicit solvent models.
+The remaining components (such as water) are implicitly treated as the solvent.
+Consequently, any model that operates with salt components rather than individual ions falls under this category.

+Algorithms that solve phase equilibria by working directly with explicit solvent models are referred to as using the **Electrochemical Ionic Approach**, whereas algorithms that first transform the problem into an implicit solvent formulation are known to use the **Mean Ionic Approach**.

-In Clapeyron.jl, our primary implementation uses the **explicit solvent** approach.
-However, to provide flexibility and connect the two methodologies, we offer the `ISElectrolyteWrapper`, which can transform an explicit solvent model into an equivalent implicit solvent representation.
+In Clapeyron.jl, we mainly implement **explicit solvent** models.
+However, to provide flexibility and connect the two methodologies, we offer the `MeanIonicApproach` model wrapper, which can transform an explicit solvent model into an equivalent implicit solvent representation.

 ## Main models

 ```@docs
 Clapeyron.ESElectrolyte
-Clapeyron.ISElectrolyteWrapper
+Clapeyron.MeanIonicApproach
 ```

 ## Ion Models